Showing posts with label lifelong learning. Show all posts

 » 1996 was proclaimed European Year of Lifelong Learning (translated into Spanish as Año Europeo de la Educación a lo Largo de la Vida o Año Europeo de la Educación Permanente).

 » Sustainable Development Objective 4 (SDG4) within the Agenda 2030 aims to “ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.”
-Many translate «lifelong learning opportunities» as «oportunidades educativas».
+Many translate «lifelong learning opportunities» as «oportunidades educativas», which is not accurate.
+Not all learning opportunities have to do with education.

-■ The Faure Report (1972) and the Delors Report (1996) referred to lifelong education and to lifelong learning.
+■ The Faure Report (1972) and the Delors Report (1996) referred indistinctively to lifelong education and to lifelong learning, without defining these concepts.
 The Faure Report proposed “lifelong education as the master concept for educational policies in the years to come for both developed and developing countries.”
-At the same time, the main concepts proposed by the Faure Commission were learning, learning to learn, and learning society.
+The main concepts proposed by the Faure Commission were learning, learning to learn, and learning society.
 The title of the report - Learning to Be - indicates its main concern and orientation.

-The report is based on four basic assumptions: 1) the existence of an international community, moving towards the same destiny, 2) the belief in democracy, each man's right to realize his own potential and to share in the building of his own future, 3) the aim of development as the complete fulfilment of man, in all the richness of his personality, 4) the need for an overall, lifelong education, able to produce «the complete man».
+The Faure Reportt is based on four basic assumptions: 1) the existence of an international community moving towards the same destiny, 2) the belief in democracy, each person's right to realize his/her own potential and to share in the building of his/her own future, 3) the aim of development as the complete fulfilment of man, in all the richness of his personality, 4) the need for an overall, lifelong education, able to produce «the complete man».
 We should no longer assiduously acquire knowledge once and for all, but learn how to build up a continually evolving body of knowledge all through life.

-The report began with a critical assessment of the educational situation in 1972 and some of its «dead ends».
-It aimed at having a practical nature, that is, leading to action, in the twenty-three countries that were visited by the Commission members.
+The report began with a critical assessment of the educational situation in 1972 and some of its dead ends.
+It aimed at leading to action in the twenty-three countries that were visited by the Commission members.

 “The Commission laid stress above all on two fundamental ideas: lifelong education and the learning society (…) If all that has to be learned must be continually re-invented and renewed, then teaching becomes education and, more and more, learning.
 If learning involves all of one's life, in the sense of both time-span and diversity, and all of society, including its social and economic as well as its educational resources, then we must go even further than the necessary overhaul of 'educational systems' until we reach the stage of a learning society.
 For these are the true proportions of the challenge education will be facing in the future" (Preamble, Learning to Be, 1972, page xxxv).